lucidrains/self-rewarding-lm-pytorch/README.md

 # checkpoints after each finetuning stage will be saved to ./checkpoints
 ```

-SPIN can either enabled on `SelfRewardingTrainer` with the `spin = True` flag, or trained standalone as shown below
+SPIN can be trained as follows - it can also be added to the fine-tuning pipeline as shown in the final example in the readme.

 ```python
 import torch